If you've blocked our ad, please consider unblocking it.

 Unused areas in the maps

-Several locations in a map are inaccessible, some even have a name with a colored square.
-The case most surprising is located in Yvel Woods.
+Several locations on the maps are inaccessible.
+Some are even named with a colored square.
+The most surprising case is located in Yvel Woods.